ajsmith/puppet-grafana/README.md

 class { 'grafana::docker::image': }
 ```

-By default, this pulls the latest build resources from Git.
-You can optionally
+By default, this pulls Docker resources from a branch in Git.
+Optionally,
-set a specific revision to use:
+you can set a specific revision:

 ```puppet
 class { 'grafana::docker::image':